Spark Amp Lovers

 Other pedals

 In early 2023, Josh Scott, the owner of JHS Pedals, published a YouTube video comparing the Centaur against the DigiTech Bad Monkey Tube Overdrive, a discontinued pedal released in 2004.
 The video demonstrated no discernible difference in sound.[6]
-On the online marketplace Reverb.com, listings for Bad Monkey pedals rose to as high as $11,000, up from an average of $50 in January 2023.
-[7] Responding to complaints that he had driven the price up, Scott wrote in a statement: "I would like to remind you you had 19 years to buy one, but you never cared ...
+On the online marketplace Reverb.com, listings for Bad Monkey pedals rose as high as $11,000, up from an average of $50 in January 2023.[7]
+Responding to complaints that he had driven the price up, Scott wrote in a statement: "I would like to remind you you had 19 years to buy one, but you never cared ...
 Learn to listen with your ears and not trends, and you will be a much happier guitarist."[7]

 References